 Note: Before you can assign users to groups, you must first create them.
-See Adding Users, page 129 for details.
+See Adding Users, page 135 for details.

-Assigning Users to a Group From the User's Notebook
+Assigning Users to a Group

 To assign a user to a group from the User's notebook, do the following: